Last updated: 03/03/2021

 - Alzheimer’s Society local services update

 - Northampton Town FC, Keep Calm and Cobbler On - The club's Community Trust has set up a phone call based befriending service for older and vulnerable people in the community and are also developing online content to support families, older adults and vulnerable people to stay mentally and physically active over the coming weeks.
-Further details will be shared shortly.

 - Reach for Health - Reach for Health Centre is running a telephone service to assist with improving the caller’s independence, wellbeing and mental health.
 They can help with social isolation, concerns over wellbeing and advice on activity and exercise.
 The helpline is: 01327 828 260 and is open from 10am to 4pm each day.
 Find more information about their service.